pelevesque/skeletor/README.md

 ## Default style

-This is the default style used to control the behavior and drawing of skeleton elements:

 show = true                 -- show the element (use false to hide skeletons or bones)

-boundariesCalculate = false // calculate the skeleton's boundary (useful for collision detection)
+boundariesCalculate = false -- calculate the skeleton's boundary (useful for collision detection)
-boundariesShow = false // show the boundary (useful for testing)
+boundariesShow = false      -- show the boundary (useful for testing)
 boundariesStyle = "smooth" -- the style of the boundary line ("smooth", "rough")
 boundariesWidth = 1 -- the width of the boundary line
 boundariesColor = {255, 255, 255} -- the color of the boundary line